 If you’re packing your boots into a suitcase, don’t forget to stuff them with other items to keep their shape and to maximise space.
 You could use socks, clothing, makeup, anything that will fit.

 Compare Removal Company Costs

 Tips for Packing Shoes

-1. Stuff Your Shoes
+1. Stuff Your Shoes to Keep Their Shape

-4. Don't Use Newspaper
+3. Don't Use Newspaper or Plastic Bags

-8. Pack Heaviest Shoes First
+4. Pack the Heaviest Shoes First

 Save Time and Money on Your Home Removal